ThemeBoy/SportsPress/readme.txt

 Created by the developers at [ThemeBoy](http://themeboy.com/) and featured on Softpedia as [Script of the Day](http://news.softpedia.com/news/Script-of-the-Day-SportsPress-409247.shtml), SportsPress is the ultimate all-in-one plugin for transforming your WordPress blog into a fully configurable league website.

 Add schedules, results, league tables, player profiles and statistics to your team or league site with SportsPress.
-It uses core WordPress markup syntax and is designed to work with virtually every theme.
+It uses core WordPress markup syntax and will integrate seamlessly with most themes.
 Custom shortcodes, CSV importers, and several language translations are included.

 = Features =
 * Team Profiles